Regular attendance and participation in all classes are important student obligations. Attendance is an integral part of student success.

 Prerequisite Clearance Procedures

 Students who have met a prerequisite in high school or at another college may submit transcripts for review and prerequisite clearance.
-All documents, including the Prerequisite Clearance form (available online), should be submitted to the Assessment-Placement Center, emailed to email@example.com, faxed to the Rocklin campus at (916) 630-4513, or faxed to the Nevada County campus at (530) 274-5307.
+All documents, including the Prerequisite Clearance form (available online), should be submitted to Placement and Testing Services, emailed to email@example.com, faxed to the Rocklin campus at (916) 630-4513, or faxed to the Nevada County campus at (530) 274-5307.
 Results are available within 3-5 business days after submission and are accessible online via mySierra.

 Prerequisite/Corequisite Appeal Procedures